 About Us

 Astera is a love poem to Oregon’s vinified, farmed and foraged created by Chef Aaron Adams.
-We offer our Horticultural Cuisine of Cascadia to you, built on flavors utilizing classic and modern techniques with an emphasis on fermentation.
+We offer a multiple course tasting menu, our Horticultural Cuisine of Cascadia, built on flavors utilizing classic and modern techniques with an emphasis on fermentation.

 Our service

-We offer an ever flowing dinner party with a continuous trickle of tastes from the kitchen.
+We offer a lively and semi-communal dinner party with a continuous trickle of tastes from the kitchen.
 Each dish is made to build on and transition to the next.
-We throw out conventional menu structure in favor of following our intuition.
+We encourage conversation and engagement with our guests.
+We eschew the stuffiness often associated with fine dining and instead offer a friendly and energetic hospitality.

 We offer a wine, beer, cider, and temperance list featuring many local and international purveyors.